-From Daniel T on June 17th, 2010 in General Remodel
+From Dean Dowd on June 17, 2010 in General Remodel

 The story of how one couple entered the field of flipping houses.

 Entrepreneurship is amazing.
 Most people dive into entrepreneurship with a dream, a lot of debt, and a ton of challenges.
 Other people, well, they just kind of hit the jackpot.
 The jackpot theme is more along the lines of what happened to one Iowa City couple.

 Jay and Michelle Provorse were pretty much normal peoplea young husband and wife.
 Both had jobs, average ones.
 They had a two-year old son.
 They liked watching HGTV (who doesnt?).
 And they like coffee.
 So what?
 Heres what.
 One day, thanks to a late-night, coffee-induced brainstorming session, they decided to sell everything and live in a resort spot on the Mediterranean for a few months.

 What?!
 Thats exactly how it happened.
 The three-month reconnoiter in southern Spain was nothing less than an all-out strategy time for the launch of their new business.
 Their new business?
 Flipping houses.

 Back in Iowa City, with their feet firmly planted on reality, and their financial situation looking a bit tenuous, the couple launched the businessPro Home Solutions, LLC.
 The first purchase was a promising home near Coralville Reservoir.
 Their first financial sponsors were the in-laws.

 So maybe it wasnt the most enterprising entrance into big business, but it was a start.
 Capitalizing on their savvy for renovation, landscaping and tiling, they began a once-over on the homeremodeling it and living in it at the same time.
 Thats how the business grew.
 They lived in homes, remodeled the homes, and sold the homes themselves.
 Its called flipping, and for this couple, it worked.